In This Article

 The gear you use to create content is a business expense.
 Common deductible equipment includes:

-Under Section 179 or bonus depreciation, you can often deduct the full cost of equipment in the year you buy it rather than depreciating it over multiple years.
-For 2026, bonus depreciation is at 40% (it phases down 20% per year under current law).
-Section 179 allows full expensing up to the annual limit ($1,250,000 for 2026).
-For most creators, Section 179 is the simpler path to a full first-year deduction.
+Under Section 179 or bonus depreciation, you can deduct the full cost of equipment in the year you buy it rather than depreciating it over multiple years.
+The OBBBA (signed July 4, 2025) made 100% bonus depreciation permanent, so both Section 179 and bonus depreciation now allow full first-year expensing.
+Section 179 has an annual limit ($2$2,560,000 for 2026) while bonus depreciation has no dollar cap.
+For most creators, either path achieves a full first-year deduction.

 If you use equipment for both personal and business purposes (like a laptop you also use for personal browsing), you can only deduct the business-use percentage.
 Keep a log or reasonable estimate of business versus personal use.